 Activity within the construction industry is tied to the general state of the economy.
 Thus, in periods of strong economic growth, capital spending will generally increase and there will be more and better quality opportunities available within the construction industry.
 Bird attempts to insulate itself in various ways from the effects of negative economic conditions.
 However, there is no assurance that these methods will be effective in insulating Bird from a downturn in the economy.
-Investment decisions by our industrial clients are based on the long-term views of the economic viability of their current and future projects.
+Furthermore, as a result of increased demand in certain regions or industry sectors, the Company has in the past earned above-average margins on particular projects.
+There is no assurance that above-average margins that may have been generated on historical contracts can be generated in the future.
+For more than 10 years, the Company has increased its focus on industrial projects in the oil sands of northern Alberta, and more recently in eastern Canada through the acquisition of O'Connell.
+Investment decisions by our clients are based on the long-term views of the economic viability of their current and future projects.
 The economic viability of the projects is dependent upon the client's view of the long-term price of commodities which is influenced by many factors.
 If our clients' outlook for commodity prices is not favourable, this may delay, reduce or cancel capital project spending.
 A decrease in construction activity in this sector could have an adverse effect on the Company's financial performance and results of operations.
-Furthermore, most of Bird's contracts are and will be relatively short-term (less than two years, generally).
-As such, any prolonged downturn in the economy could impact Bird's ability to generate new business or maintain a Backlog of contracts with acceptable margins to sustain Bird through such downturns.
+Furthermore, many of Bird's contracts are and will be relatively short-term (less than two years, generally).
+As such, any prolonged downturn in the economy could impact Bird's ability to generate new business or maintain a backlog of contracts with acceptable margins to sustain Bird through such downturns.